hashicorp/waypoint-examples/terraform/variables/README.md

 }
 ```

-Notice that the TFC variables have been injected into the docker deployment config!
+Notice that the TFC variables have been injected into the Docker deployment config!